Insomniac-Security/Insomniac-Security.github.io/_posts/2018-1-11-externalc2.md

 You can access the framework here: https://github.com/Und3rf10w/external_c2_framework

 # Intro
-Personally, I always give nothing but praise to Cobalt Strike's design.
+Personally, I give nothing but praise to Cobalt Strike's design.
 It's a great tool, designed to be very modular and modifiable, and compared to other offerings on the market, very reasonably prices (e.g. not $50k).
 With a well-featured base product, it also offers a scripting language, [Aggressor](https://www.cobaltstrike.com/aggressor-script/index.html), which is essentially Rafael Mudge's Java scripting language, [Sleep](http://sleep.dashnine.org/manual/).
 I've always said that if you're willing to put in the work to create Aggressor scripts and other minor modifications to fit your needs, you can easily enhance the value of Cobalt Strike to that of tools that cost more than 15 times what you paid for it.

-Unfortunately, the only area it was lacking was that the data channels that the beacon payload were somewhat limited, which is a major feature of other offerings in the space.
+The only area I thought it was lacking was that the data channels that the beacon payload were somewhat limited, which is a major feature of other offerings in the space.
 Imagine my surprise, and excitement, [when I learned about the external c2 specification](https://blog.cobaltstrike.com/2017/10/03/kits-profiles-and-scripts-oh-my/)!

-To date, there have been [a few](https://github.com/ryhanson/ExternalC2) [different](https://labs.mwrinfosecurity.com/blog/tasking-office-365-for-cobalt-strike-c2) [releases](https://github.com/outflanknl/external_c2) of implementations/discussions around the spec, but they are in a language that I'm not familiar with (`¯\_(ツ)_/¯`), or do not have the features that I desire.
+To date, there have been [a few](https://github.com/ryhanson/ExternalC2) [different](https://labs.mwrinfosecurity.com/blog/tasking-office-365-for-cobalt-strike-c2) [releases](https://github.com/outflanknl/external_c2) of implementations/discussions around the spec, but they are in a language that I'm not familiar with (**¯\\_(ツ)_/¯**), or do not have the features that I desire.

-Keeping the design philosophy of Cobalt Strike in mind, I took it upon myself to construct a modular implementation of the spec that would be easy and straight forward to create new communication channels for.
+Keeping the design philosophy of Cobalt Strike in mind, I decided to construct a modular implementation of the spec that would be easy and straight forward to create new communication channels for.

 # Overview
 The framework consists of 3 main parts: